infoplasma/svc_pool_migrator/README.md

 17,VIC2_HIGH_G1000_58517,online,59,2279,735.84TB,2048,373.00TB,512.81TB,353.81TB,359.75TB,69,80,on,active,no,0.00MB,0.00MB,0.00MB,17,VIC2_HIGH_G1000_58517,0,0.00MB,parent,no,none,,
 ```

-copy the output and save it in to a a csv file with the following naming:
+copy the output and save it in to your folder, as a csv file with following naming style:

 ```
 SVCPE0<x>00_DUS_pools.csv